Christie Whelan Browne

-Christine "Christie" Whelan Browne (born 6 August 1982) is an Australian performer who has worked extensively in musical theatre as an actress, dancer and singer.
+Christine Whelan Browne (born 6 August 1982) is an Australian performer who has worked extensively in musical theatre as an actress, dancer and singer.
 She has also appeared on television shows and in films.
 In March 2012, she married fellow performer, Rohan Browne.

 Early years

 Christie Whelan Browne was born as Christine Whelan on 6 August 1982 in Melbourne.
 She grew up in the suburb of Eltham, and attended St Helena Secondary College.
 Whelan performed in school musicals every year from Year 7.
 The musicals included, "The King and I and doing everything from Fiddler on the Roof to Little Shop of Horrors, as well as Grease."
 She later reflected on her Year 12 school production, "I was choreographing and playing a part.
 It was the first time I realised this was something that came naturally to me.
 It is the only thing that was born in me."
 The Whelan family were fervent basketballers.

-Whelan's first amateur theatre role was in Les Mis, followed by works with the Catchment Players and then as Roxie in Chicago.
+Whelan's first amateur theatre role was in Les Misérables, followed by works with the Catchment Players and then as Roxie in Chicago.
 She recalled being inspired by seeing Mamma Mia!, "At the end the audience stood up and everyone was singing – I just thought this would be the best thing ever but I didn't think 'that'll be me one day'."
 A talent manager caught her performance in Chicago and recommend she turn professional.
 Whelan Browne acknowledged her teachers, "Susan Anne Walker and Rosie Harris for singing, I danced at Bev Palmer's for a couple of years when I was younger and more recently have been doing some TV and film courses around Melbourne and Sydney."
 In the early 2000s, she contracted glandular fever, which resulted in chronic fatigue syndrome, "I think with hindsight I hadn't found my place in the world and I didn't know what life was going to look like and actually, just as I was recovering, I was cast in Grease."